enckse/binlogmon/README.md

 binlogmon
 =========
-Monitor and send SMS messages out when new entries are written to a binary log file.
+Monitor and send messages out when new entries are written to a binary log file.
 It requires 2 major components in the binary file to be useful:

 1. A message (to send)